connexcs/docs/docs/anyedge/anyedge.md

 ## Capabilities

 The ConnexCS **AnyEdge** load balancer is a high-performance application.
-It is designed for utmost throughput using multiple cores.
+It is designed for maximum throughput using multiple cores.
 Combined with global PoPs and detailed metrics, we’ve got you covered even if you have requirements that exceed 10K calls per second.

 ### Far End NAT (Network Address Translation) Traversal